bitnami/containers/bitnami/tomcat-jdk-11/README.md

-# Bitnami package for Apache Tomcat with JDK 11
+# Bitnami Secure Image for Apache Tomcat with JDK 11

 ## What is Apache Tomcat?